openvinotoolkit/open_model_zoo/demos/python_demos/image_translation_demo/README.md

                         Optional.
 Path to a folder with reference semantics or path to a reference semantic -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        Required.
+Path to a folder where output files will be saved
-                        Optional.
-Path to directory to save the results -d DEVICE, --device DEVICE
+  -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
 Default